-Allergy Insight is edited and written by me, Alex Gazzola, a journalist and author with over 20 years’ experience, and who specialises in food intolerance, allergies, coeliac disease and gut disorders.
+Allergy Insight is edited and written by me, Alex Gazzola, a journalist and author with over 20 years’ experience.
+I specialise in food intolerance, food allergy, coeliac disease, gut disorders and skin allergies.

-The site started life as the Food Allergy and Intolerance Ink blog, an outlet for my views and analysis of current issues of relevance in food hypersensitivity — for instance, research, initiatives, campaigns — and on the representation intolerances, allergies and coeliac disease in the media.
+The site started life as the Food Allergy and Intolerance Ink blog, an outlet for my views and analysis of current issues of relevance in food hypersensitivity — for instance, research, initiatives, campaigns — and on the representation of intolerances, allergies and coeliac disease in the media.